International School of Los Angeles: Academics

-The International School of Los Angeles follows the French Ministry of Education's academic programme in a bilingual context.
+The International School of Los Angeles follows the French Ministry of Education's academic program in a bilingual context.
 Besides the scientifically proven benefits of bilingualism, the School aims to gift students with the value of a constructivist education where students are actively involved in a process of meaning and knowledge construction.
-The International School of Los Angeles teaches a bilingual programme culminating in the French Baccalauréat or the International Baccalaureate Diploma.
+The International School of Los Angeles teaches a bilingual program culminating in the French Baccalauréat or the International Baccalaureate Diploma.
 Students are taught to read, write, and speak both languages by the end of their primary education.
 Satisfying both the Core Standards and the French Ministry of Education's requirements necessitates a rigorous schedule; the percentage of each language of instruction varies at each grade level.

 The school specifically avoids dividing students based upon their dominant language.
-At the very foundation of the educational programme is a policy of integration.
+At the very foundation of the educational program is a policy of integration.

-The academic programme is based on a bicultural programme which results in a French Baccalaureate and/or an International Baccalaureate IB Diploma Programme.
+The academic program is based on a bicultural program which results in a French Baccalaureate and/or an International Baccalaureate IB Diploma Programme.
 Students are taught to speak, read, and write both French and English, but can additionally learn other languages.
 The school also offers the French Brevet des collèges (100% success rate).
 The School further requires all its secondary students to fulfil 150 hours of community service as part of their roles as world citizens.

 In 2015, the Washington Post placed the International School of Los Angeles 11th in its most challenging private high schools in the US.

 Because the school's students, teachers and staff come from many nations (over 50 nationalities are represented on the five campuses, with 39 languages spoken at home) the concept that we are all citizens of one world are emphasised.
 Small, nurturing classes and small student-to-teacher ratios facilitate this.

-Graduates of the International School of Los Angeles are accepted to universities internationally, among them: Harvard University, Princeton University, Columbia University, Stanford University, University of Oxford, University of Cambridge, University of Edinburgh, McGill University, Dartmouth College, Brown University, Universite de APris and Sciences Po.
+Graduates of the International School of Los Angeles are accepted to universities internationally, among them: Harvard University, Princeton University, Columbia University, Stanford University, University of Oxford, University of Cambridge, University of Edinburgh, McGill University, Dartmouth College, Brown University, University of Paris and Sciences Po.